I am in serious crockpot mode over here.

 Usually, I make my crockpot recipes on low so they can cook all day and you could certainly do that with this crockpot green chicken chili, but I’ve been making it after lunch and cooking it on high so it’s ready in a few hours.

-Either way, it’s super quick to throw together and tastes like heaven.
+Either way, it’s super quick to throw together, tastes like heaven and is one of my favorite easy soup recipes to make on repeat.

 If you liked this green enchilada chicken soup recipe, you might also like this recipes: